 Can a quote from the A-Team really change your life?

 I love it when my plans come together and I try not to take life too seriously.
 I spend my life recommending plans to people and suggesting that they should lighten up.
+In these days when you can get yourself a life coach and you have access to a huge choice in terms of books that can help you change your life, what makes LifeDesign™ special?

 The Idea of a life plan